The Distributed Cyber Range

 The Problem

-One of the hardest problems when learning Cybersecurity is finding the right place to train.
-While some might resort to virtual machines on their computers, others might look to solutions in public cloud.
+One of the hardest problems when picking up Cybersecurity is just finding the right place to train.
+While some might resort to virtual machines on their physical computers, others might look to solutions in public cloud.
 For our Collegiate Cybersecurity Defense Competition (CCDC) Team, we built our own solution.

 The Approach